-First Resource Bank has declared six 5% stock dividends since inception which affect the cost basis of your common stock investment.
+First Resource Bank has declared seven 5% stock dividends since inception which affect the cost basis of your common stock investment.

 The dates of each stock dividend are listed below: